 - Doors that don’t close well or look uneven

 - Cracks in brick or stucco

 Older homes are prone to a variety of foundation and structural problems, such as major cracks or unevenness in the slab or perimeter foundation wall; corrosion, dry rot, or moisture damage in pilings or concrete foundation supports; damaged piers (support footings); and dry rot or moisture damage in above-ground studs.

 Foundation issues can come from many places.
 The environment plays a large part.
 If the home is in an area that is prone to hot, dry summers, like those of Houston, then the damage could be from soil shrinkage as the soil moisture evaporates.

 Tree roots can be the culprit as well, as many older Houston homes have large, old trees in the yard.
 Their roots can run deep underground and can grow into the foundation of the home or even reach your home’s plumbing, causing leaks or failure.
 When the pipes fail, water seeps into the foundation causing major issues.

-A lot of the times, these problems are caught before the house becomes uninhabitable.
+A lot of the time, these problems are caught before the house becomes uninhabitable.
 Therefore, many homeowners can tackle the problem before it becomes too overwhelming.

 The cost to repair foundation damage could be very expensive depending on the extent of the damage and the size of your home.
-In Houston, we see a variety of damage and the best way to determine the cost is calling a professional, and receiving a free estimate.
-The cost will include labor costs, and materials used in the repair.
+In Houston, we see a variety of damage, and the best way to determine the cost is by calling a professional and receiving a free estimate.
+The cost will include labor costs and materials used in the repair.